 “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”

 There are probably many things you will agree on if they are religious: God’s love, forgiveness, grace, Bible verses, and common terms we use (repentance, sin, faith, etc.).
 You need to be clear about the true gospel when you are sharing with unbelievers who think they have the truth.

 Be reminded that only God can open their eyes to the truth of the gospel, but we are called to be faithful and share the good news (Romans 10:17).
 Share about the exclusiveness of the gospel, talk about why Jesus is the only way to heaven, and share the gospel as you talk about your testimony.

-I want to leave you with a quick list of help when witnessing to those closest to us – our moms, dads, brothers, aunts, uncles, grandma's, grandpa's, spouses and children – we hope to see them come into a saving relationship with Jesus Christ.
+I want to leave you with a quick list of help when witnessing to those closest to us – our mom, dad, brothers, aunts, uncles, grandma, grandpa, spouse, and children – we hope to see them come into a saving relationship with Jesus Christ.
 The sovereignty of God in salvation is freeing as we know there is nothing we can do to save anyone.
 God just calls us to be faithful in telling others what they must do to be saved.

 -Be reminded you were in their lost state until the Lord opened your eyes to the truth.

 -Spend much time in prayer for your lost family members.